dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 This will check if the entryId passed in exists, check to ensure the authenticated user is the author of the article and then delete it.

-There is no template needed for this, however we still need somewhere in the templates to show the action.
+There is no template needed for this, however, we still need somewhere in the templates to show the action.
 So in `./src/AppBundle/Resources/views/Admin/entries.html.twig` let's make some additions.

 In the table headers, let's add a new row.
 This will this element change from: